hutchcodes/portaldocs/portal-sdk/generated/top-blades-react.md

 ```typescript
 import { Fabric } from "OfficeFabric/Fabric";
 ```
-This imports the root Fabric component from the OfficeFabric library.
+This imports the root Fabric component from the Fluent UI library.
 React Views should always use a `<Fabric>` node at the root of their template for consistency reasons since it will provide theming and boilerplate CSS for your experience.

-More controls can be found under the `"OfficeFabric/"` namespace; React Views support all controls found on the official [OfficeFabric documentation](https://developer.microsoft.com/en-us/fabric#/controls/web) and these can be discovered simply by autocompletion (all typings are defined in `ReactView.d.ts`) or in the aforementioned docs.
+More controls can be found under the `"OfficeFabric/"` namespace; React Views support all controls found on the official [Fluent UI documentation](https://developer.microsoft.com/fluentui#/controls/web) and these can be discovered simply by autocompletion (all typings are defined in `ReactView.d.ts`) or in the aforementioned docs.

 ```typescript
 interface ComponentState {